MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-tenant-setup.md

 When considering other specific data regions for your Power BI tenant, the key decisions and actions include:

 > [!div class="checklist"]
+> - **Identify other data residency requirements:** Determine what your requirements are for data residency.
+Identify which regions are applicable, and what users might be involved.
-> - **Identify other data residency requirements:** For specific situations where data should be stored elsewhere from the default data region, investigate the use of Premium multi-geo.
+> - **Investigate use of Premium capacity multi-geo:** For specific situations where data should be stored elsewhere from the default data region, investigate the use of Premium multi-geo.

 ## Next steps

-For additional considerations, actions, decision-making criteria, and recommendations to help you with Power BI implementation decisions, see the [Power BI implementation planning checklist](powerbi-implementation-planning-checklist.md).
+For additional considerations, actions, decision-making criteria, and recommendations to help you with Power BI implementation decisions, see the [Power BI implementation planning overview](powerbi-implementation-planning-overview.md).